 All settings are specific for the respective sensor type.
-They can only be modified if the sensor is connected and communicates with the Universal Transmitter properly.
+They can only be modified if the sensor is connected and communicates properly with the DIQ/S 182-XT-4.
 Otherwise, the dataset is inactive.
 How to deal with inactive datasets is described below.